gstemmann/pokemon-battle/README.md

 ### **Tools Used**

 This app will make use of the poke api https://pokeapi.co/ for access to information and images.
-The JS contains event listeners to dynamically call data from this external API.
+The JS source code contains event listeners to dynamically call data from this external API.

 Styling was achieved using this open source CSS library: https://github.com/nostalgic-css/NES.css.